 “A demiplane is a created reality, like a dungeon,” said Alfric.
 “But stable, larger, and you can go in and out of it at will.
 The kind that people usually imagine is as wide as a hex, with its own artificial sun that’s a part of the demiplane, but they come in smaller sizes.”

 “And larger,” said Mizuki.
 “There are some the size of a whole province.”

 Alfric frowned at her.
-“Hundreds of hexes across?” he asked.
+“Dozens of hexes across?” he asked.